-Then there are individual family differences based on culture, religion, family structure, birth order, personality etc. For example in some cultures girls are expected to be married young, and not pursue further education.
+Then there are individual family differences of expectations based on culture, religion, family structure, birth order, personality etc.

 As you entered adolescence you probably rebelled at many/some of these expectations, but you probably also carried many of them into adulthood.

 Then you become an adult, and on top of family of origin and society expectations you now have expectations from your work place and expectations from your partner, and maybe your children.

 Then comes expectations from schools, sporting clubs, after school activities.
 The more you are immersed in society, the bigger collection of expectations you are exposed to.

 And, if that’s not enough you also have the thick layer of consumer ‘expectations’.
 In a world where economic growth is still valued above all else we seem to have really internalised the ‘greed is good’ doctrine in our society.
 You are encouraged to buy, to have more, to be good consumers.
 It is an insidious expectation.

 So, what happens when you step back, when you become the observer, when you listen to your noticing self and see the reality of your expectations?